 Figure out how much car insurance you need before requesting quotes.
 If your car is worth $3,000 to $4,000 or less, minimum coverage is often the smarter choice.
 Full coverage premiums can exceed your vehicle's value over a few years.

 Check your lender's requirements if you're financing or leasing.
 Banks require full coverage until you pay off the loan.
-Add uninsured motorist coverage to your policy while you're at it.
+Add uninsured motorist coverage, too.
 It pays your medical bills and repair costs when another driver causes an accident without enough insurance to cover them.

 Drivers who need to reinstate their license should compare SR-22 insurance rates to find the most affordable option in their state.